-To make the doormat, cut the astroturf to fit the width of the doorway and poke holes at regular intervals all around the outside edge with a skewer or sharp stick.
+To make the doormat, cut the AstroTurf to fit the width of the doorway and poke holes at regular intervals all around the outside edge with a skewer or sharp stick.

-Repeat, again, and again.
-It’s a bit boring and tedious, so you probably want to grab a glass of wine or a beer while you do it.
+Repeat, again, and again 😀 It’s a bit boring and tedious, so you probably want to grab a glass of wine or a beer while you do it.

 The smaller doormat took about an hour and a half to make, including getting the beers from the fridge once or twice, so that’s not too bad and Lulu seems to like the finished product.

 I think I’ll buy myself a crochet needle and one of those punch things for the longer doormat else I might end up drinking way too much beer 😀

 Have you ever made your own doormat?
 How did you do it?

 P.S.
-For you convenience I’ve added some affiliate links below.
+For your convenience I’ve added some affiliate links below.
 Disclosure: If you click on them, we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you 😉